ferrisbuhler/orientdbbundle/README.md

 The POM needs to declare some `Embedded-Dependency` entries for some OrientDB modules.
 However there are some problems with the `orientdb-graphdb` module:

-Logon to OrientDB studio os not possible any more as soon as the service dependency is activated.
+Logon to OrientDB studio is not possible any more as soon as the service dependency is activated.
 When the service dependency is commented out studio works fine except of GraphDB operations.